 “the State Executive” means the State Executive of the League as from time to time constituted under, and elected or appointed in accordance with, the rules of the League.

+[Clause 1 amended by No. 14 of 1996 s.
+4.]

 2. The Anzac Club

 (1) Whilst the club is licensed under this Act and has its premises and conducts its business in the State Branch Headquarters —